splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-advanced-config.rst

 Override default instrumentation settings
 ======================================================

-You can override default auto instrumentation settings to use features for profiling.
+You can override default automatic discovery settings to use features for profiling.

 Configure AlwaysOn Profiling
 ----------------------------------------